You want to be happy with yourself and your life. Who doesn't?

-We all have our particular truth — our beliefs and our ideas.
+We all have our particular truth — our beliefs, opinions, and ideas.
 And we should feel safe and free to express them in a kind and healthy way.
-When we fear speaking, we are being inauthentic.
-Our low confidence keeps you contained and insecure.
+When you fear speaking your truth, you're not authentic, and your low confidence keeps you contained and insecure.
 It's hard to breed happiness when you feel this way.

 Those who have a big secret or major lie will never feel happy until they come clean.
 You may not be able to express your secret to your family or friends, but you can talk with a counselor or clergy person to help you decide how to proceed.
 An honest, open life is the foundation for happiness.

-Travel is one of those life experiences that should be prioritized over material things.
-It broadens our perspectives, exposes us to new cultures and people, and allows us to disconnect from our life responsibilities and stresses.
+Travel is one of those life experiences that you should prioritize over material things.
+It broadens your perspectives, exposes you to new cultures and people, and allows you to disconnect from your life responsibilities and stresses.
 If you don't travel, you limit your opportunities for fun and enjoyment.

 Each of us has a built-in advisor and decision-maker.
 We just have to tune in.
 When combined with our intellect and judgment, intuition is a powerful resource that helps us make the best choices, develop positive habits, and disconnect from negative forces in our lives.